-BAT Kids: Behavioral Associations with Thinking in Kids is a study for children ages 4-5 years that is investigating the relationship between early life nutrition and thinking ability.
+BAT Kids: Behavioral Associations with Thinking in Kids was a study for children ages 4-5 years that investigated the relationship between early life nutrition and thinking ability.

 Gut-Brain: A cross-sectional study in adults ages 25-44 years aimed at examining the relationship between lifestyle behaviors, gut function, metabolism, and thinking ability.

-RETLU: This study retrospectively investigates the effects of early life nutrition on brain structure, function, and cognition among current and previous child participants ages 7-12 years.
+RETLU: This study retrospectively investigated the effects of early life nutrition on brain structure, function, and cognition among current and previous child participants ages 7-12 years.

 WITIKids: Water Intervention for Thinking in Kids ages 9-10 years.
-This study aims to assess the effects of fluid intake reduction on markers of hydration status and cognitive function.
+This study aimed to assess the effects of fluid intake reduction on markers of hydration status and cognitive function.